top of page

 The Apostle Matthew (1:23) quotes this verse as being fulfilled by Yeshua.

 The clear rendering of this verse in Isaiah would seem to indicate that the prophecy was fulfilled in the days of King Ahaz of Judah by the birth of Isaiah's son, Mahershalalhashbaz (8:1).
-However, as with many prophecies in the Bible, if not most, there is a near fulfillment and a far fulfillment.
+However, as with many prophecies in the Bible, if not all, there is a near fulfillment and a far fulfillment.
 Upon further investigation I believe this to be true for the Immanuel prophecy and apparently the Apostle Matthew did also.

 Those in disagreement that Yeshua is the fulfillment of this prophecy assert 4 basic reasons.
 I would like to discuss and give my challenge to those reasons.